 The information we collect through the marketing services is controlled by CallMiner, Inc., which is headquartered in the United States at 200 West Street, Waltham, MA 02451.
-Where we process information collected at the direction of CallMiner’s customers, we are acting as a data processor and CallMiner’s customer is the data controller.
-If you have any questions about how the data controller uses your data, please contact your data controller directly.
+When we process information collected for CallMiner’s own purposes, we are acting as the data controller.
+When CallMiner is processing information collected at the direction of CallMiner’s customers, we are acting a data processor and CallMiner’s customer is the data controller.
+If you have any questions about how a data controller uses your data, please contact your data controller directly.

 The Legal Bases for Using Your Personal Information.
 We collect your information as a data controller when we have a legal basis to do so.
 The following legal bases pertain to our collection of information:

-- Our use of your personal information is in our legitimate interest as a commercial organization (for example, in order to make improvements to our products and Services and to provide you with information you request); you have a right to object to processing as explained in the section below entitled Your Legal Rights; and/or
+- Our use of your personal information is in our legitimate interest as a commercial organization.
+For example, we utilize your personal information in order to make improvements to our products and Services and to provide you with the information you request.
+You have a right to object to processing as explained in the section below, entitled Your Legal Rights; and/or

-- Our use of your personal information is necessary to perform a contract or take steps to enter into a contract with you (for example, to facilitate your participation a trial of our Services, where we use your personal information to respond to your customer service requests); and/or
+- Our use of your personal information is necessary to perform a contract or take steps to enter into a contract with you.
+For example, we utilize your personal information to facilitate your participation a trial of our Services, where we use your personal information to respond to your customer service requests; and/or

-- Our use of your personal information is necessary to comply with a relevant legal or regulatory obligation that we have (for example, where we are required to disclose personal information to a court or tax authority); and/or
+- Our use of your personal information is necessary to comply with a relevant legal or regulatory obligation that we have.
+For example, we utilize your personal information where we are required to disclose personal information to a court or tax authority; and/or

-- Our use of your personal information is in accordance with your consent (for example, when you consent to sharing your personal information with another party for their own marketing).
+- Our use of your personal information is in accordance with your consent.
+For example, we utilize your personal information when you consent to sharing your personal information with another party for their own marketing.

-If you would like to find out more about the legal bases on which we process personal information, please see Appendix A at the end of this policy or contact us using the details below.
+If you would like to find out more about the legal bases on which we process personal information, please see Appendix A at the end of this policy or contact us using the “How to Contact Us” section below.

 Retention of Your Personal Information.
-We retain your personal information for as long as necessary to provide our Services to you, to fulfil the purposes described in this Policy and/or our business purposes, or as required by law, regulation, or internal policy.
+We retain your personal information for as long as necessary to provide our Services to you, to fulfil the purposes described in this Policy, and/or to assist with our business purposes, or as required by law, regulation, or internal policy.

 Your Legal Rights.
-Subject to certain exemptions, and in some cases dependent upon the processing activity we are undertaking, when CallMiner acts as a data controller, European Union individuals have certain rights in relation to their personal information:
+Subject to certain exemptions, and in some cases dependent upon the processing activity we are undertaking, when CallMiner acts as a data controller, European Economic Area (“EEA”) individuals and United Kingdom (“UK”) individuals have certain rights in relation to their personal information:

 - You also have the right to request that we delete your information.